CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

 #### **Adding a new feature in the application using File Reference:**

 In this task, you will be utilizing the file reference capability to integrate a new feature in your **Expense Tracker** application.
-You will include a **Date** field in the **ExpenseForm** document and display it in **ExpenseItem**, and then you, will be able to sort the expenses by date in the **ExpenseList** component.
+You will include a **Date** field in the **ExpenseForm** document and display it in **ExpenseItem**, and then you will be able to sort the expenses by date in the **ExpenseList** component.

-To do so, follow the below steps:
+To do so, follow the steps below:

-1. Open your project in VS Code, where you are signed in using the CloudLabs provided Github account details.
+1. Open your project in VS Code, where you are signed in using the CloudLabs-provided GitHub account details.

     ![](../../media/vscode-launch.png)

-1. From the left pane, select the **Chat** icon.
+1. Next to the search bar, select the **Copilot icon**.
 You will be provided with the **GitHub Copilot** welcome chat window.

     ![](../../media/githubchat.png)

-1. In the textbox, enter **@** and select **Workspace** to activate the **GitHub Copilot Workspace** agent.
+1. In the textbox, enter **@ (1)** and select **Workspace (2)** to activate the **GitHub Copilot Workspace** agent.
 You need this agent to analyze your whole workspace so that it can provide accurate answers and the related code blocks by referencing the correct files.

     ![](../../media/@workspace.png)